 - If you are accepted into a DeCal, you will be given a permission code to add the course.

 Note: You may apply to multiple DeCals!
 If you get into more than you need, contact the instructors of the courses you don't plan to add so they can give your seat to another student.

 Using DeCals to meet your unit minimum...

-The biggest mistake students make with DeCals is relying on them to meet their semester unit minimum.
-Especially if you need to be in a unit minimum for something critical like financial aid or a visa, it is important to know that every semester, we see students who don't get a seat in any DeCal they've applied to.
+The biggest mistake students make with DeCals is relying on them to meet their semester unit minimum, especially when financial aid, athletics, or a visa is involved.
+It is important to know that every semester, we see students who don't get a seat in any DeCal they've applied to.

-So we recommend that if you have fewer than 13 units on your schedule and wish to use a DeCal to get there, add a backup course while you wait on the result of your application.
+If you have fewer than 13 units on your schedule and wish to use a DeCal to get there, we recommend adding a backup course to your schedule while you wait on the result of your applications.
 We offer a list of recommended 1-2 unit classes in the FAQ on our Semester Schedule Planning page.
-If you get into your DeCal, you can then drop your backup course--just make sure to make all changes by the add/drop deadline (current semester deadlines can always be found on our homepage)!
+If you get into your DeCal, you can then drop your backup course--just be sure to make all changes by the add/drop deadline!
+Current semester deadlines can always be found on our homepage.

 Anything else I should know?

 - DeCals are included in the 16 Special Studies unit limit.
 You can read more about that on our Degree Requirements page.

 - Upper division DeCals can count toward your upper division unit requirement and your upper division outside your major unit requirement (see the Degree Requirements page for more).
 Just check to see if the DeCal is offered as upper division (#100-199) by checking the course number.
 Open the DeCal page and look for this information in the top right corner, under the course details.